VHCosta/pokemon-availability-server/README.md

 ## Known bugs/issues/things to improve

+* Missing availability data for all Switch games.
+This data is unavailable in PokeAPI.
 * Filtering Slot 2 data is currently handled in the frontend rendering logic with some if-statements.
 This verification should be moved to the backend, unless enough interest in the current functionality is voiced.
 * Currently I am testing the app with a locally cached copy of the API data, cloned from [here](https://github.com/PokeAPI/pokeapi), to avoid potential rate limits.
 I have not since tested using the official API, so you may have to do the same to run locally.

 ## Future Plans:

-* Have the data be served entirely from within the app instead of PokeAPI to avoid rate limits.
+* Add the data for Switch games.
+Potentially extracting from Bulbapedia, but still weighing options.

 ## Credits